pranjalimasketeachneai/custom_theme_style/README.md

 ## Create a widget like TextButton that should look different in different projects.
 Instead of creating different widgets with custom appearances in each project, define a custom theme and apply it.
 By using custom_theme, you can define your own theme and easily share widgets or features between projects, ensuring consistent styling and reducing redundant code.

+## Author

+- [Pranjali Maske]

+If you have any questions or need assistance, please feel free to contact the author.